Gradual emancipation (United States)

-Gradual emancipation was a legal mechanism used by some states to abolish slavery over a period of time, such as An Act for the Gradual Abolition of Slavery of 1780 in Pennsylvania.
+Gradual emancipation was a legal mechanism used by some U.S. states to abolish slavery over some time, such as An Act for the Gradual Abolition of Slavery of 1780 in Pennsylvania.

 History

 In the 16th century, Bartolomé de las Casas advocated ending enslavement.
 He stated that it was immoral, but there was pressure economically and politically to maintain slavery.
-Some of those who advocated for change wanted to end the transatlantic slave trade, because of how tortuous it was, but still supported slavery.
+Some of those who advocated for change wanted to end the transatlantic slave trade, because of how torturous it was, but still supported slavery.
 Others wanted to end slavery entirely.

 The Age of Enlightenment of the late 17th century influenced increasing support for emancipation in the 18th century.
 In the 1770s, Black people throughout New England began sending petitions to northern legislatures demanding freedom.